mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Youth-Led means youth members decide how long they want to be throwing sponges at their Leaders before exploring something else.

-We have made that decision capability a reality.
+This talk demonstrates how we have made youth decision capability a reality, powered by technology.

 ----
 <!-- .slide: data-timing="35" -->